gerryw1389/gerryw1389.github.io/_posts/2023-01-04-terragrunt-repo-structure-v1.md

    - Well `var.region_abbr` is under the `./east` folder so it should be `eus` as we [expect](https://github.com/gerryw1389/terraform-examples/blob/main/2023-01-04-terragrunt-repo-structure-v1/infra-config/nonprod/hub/east/region.hcl)
    - OK so that is a lot of work for what it is, maybe not use Terragrunt?

-1. Well hold on, first let's try a different environment/region and see what happens.
+2. Well hold on, first let's try a different environment/region and see what happens.
 Simply changing `--terragrunt-working-dir infra-config/nonprod/hub/east/deployment` to `--terragrunt-working-dir infra-config/prod/hub/southcentral/deployment` gives us `"aa-prod-scus-mgmt-rg"`, wowza, that's pretty cool!

-1. OK, so let's talk about what will happen if we execute it from higher up?
+3. OK, so let's talk about what will happen if we execute it from higher up?
 Well, let's try.
 Changing `--terragrunt-working-dir infra-config/prod/hub/southcentral/deployment` to `--terragrunt-working-dir infra-config/prod` shows it will create 4 Resource Groups at the same time in each subscription!
+NOTE: Unfortunately, I have to paste the logs here because Github deletes them, sorry, just scroll!

    ```escape
    Prepare all required actions